Applications opening soon!

 The Campus Events Board (CEB), as part of the Student Engagement & Activities department, plans a variety of large-scale events year-round to create positive, unique, and fun college experiences at UW Bothell.
 Events include: Spooktacular, SpringFest, Casino Night, Karaoke Night, dances, concerts, movie nights, comedy shows, national speakers, and more.
 CEB is the primary student-led programming board and an event planning resource on campus; they carry out inclusive, educational, and social events that demonstrate the values of: collaboration, inclusivity, accessibility, adaptability, and creativity.
 The CEB student team works together and also collaborates with other departments, student organizations, and vendors to plan, host, and promote meaningful and memorable events for all students.
 Open to UW Bothell students.

 The Graphic Designers for Campus Events Board is responsible for designing print and electronic publications and promotional materials for CEB events and initiatives.
 The graphic designer works collaboratively with the other CEB students to produce creative and professional marketing campaigns, and play a role in maximizing the success and awareness of CEB events.
 This position also works at CEB events.
 Open to UW Bothell students.

 Club Council members support, fund, program, and provide resources for all of the clubs at UW Bothell.
 They collaborate with club officers and members, coordinate multiple daily administrative tasks, advise on policy and funding decisions, provide ongoing officer trainings, support club programs, plan large events for clubs, and develop resources to improve the club experience.
-No prior experience with clubs is necessary, but experience is welcome!
 Open to UW Bothell students.